15 Best Things to Do in Jervis Bay

 Cape St George Lighthouse

-The next must-visit in Booderee National Park is the historic Cape St George Lighthouse, which looks a bit like a ruin from the Roman Empire.
+The next must-visit attraction in Booderee National Park is the historic Cape St George Lighthouse, which has a striking appearance reminiscent of an ancient Roman ruin.

-Many ships wrecked during the years the lighthouse was active, and it was eventually replaced by the Point Perpendicular Lighthouse on the north side of the bay (see further below).
+During its years of operation, numerous shipwrecks occurred, leading to its eventual replacement by the Point Perpendicular Lighthouse on the northern side of the bay (see further below).

-Be sure to read the information boards as they will give you some insights into the fascinating history behind the Cape St George Lighthouse.
+Take the time to read the information boards, as they provide fascinating insights into the turbulent history of the Cape St George Lighthouse.

 13. Cave Beach